 What happens after mandatory arrests?
 Who gets arrested?
 Generally the man!
 Protect your rights with this information.

 Protective orders get issued at the time of arraignment.
 There are two types, full or partial.
-Full protective order pursuant to CGS 54-63c orders a person not to have any contact, in any manner with the alleged victim.
-Partial prohibits a person from doing anything already illegal to a defendant (stalking, harassing, etc) but does not prohibit otherwise legal contact.
+Full protective order pursuant to CGS 54-63c orders a person not to have any contact, in any manner, with the alleged victim.
+Partial protective orders prohibit a person from doing anything already illegal to a defendant (stalking, harassing, etc) but does not prohibit otherwise legal contact.

 Evidentiary Hearings on Protective Orders

 You can have a judge hear the evidence before a protective order get issued.
 The case of State vs. Fernando A. (2009) sets forth the applicable law.
 If you do not request the hearing as soon as possible, you may be waiving rights.
 You might waive your right to contest the order of the court.
 This order can significantly impact your life.

 “In this public interest appeal, we consider the nature of the hearing that a defendant must receive prior to the issuance of a criminal protective order in a family violence case (criminal protective order) pursuant to General Statutes § 54-63c (b).2.
 The defendant, Fernando A., appeals, upon the grant of his application filed pursuant to General Statutes § 52- 265a,3 from the trial court’s denial of his request for an evidentiary hearing prior to the issuance of a criminal protective order.
 We conclude that § 54-63c (b), and the cross-referenced General Statutes § 46b-38c,4 permit the trial court to issue a criminal protective order at the defendant’s arraignment after consideration of oral argument and the family violence intervention unit’s report (family services report).